Online training opportunities are listed below – click on the plus sign next to the topic of your choice to expand the information.

 Consequences of undiagnosed and therefore untreated malnutrition can include impaired immune response, muscle function, quality of life and wound healing; increased complications and a reduction in the effectiveness and tolerance to treatment.

-Interactive programs have been developed for medical, nursing, allied health and general practice health professionals and includes modules on:
+Interactive programs have been developed for medical, nursing, allied health and general practice health professionals and include modules on:

 - Overview of malnutrition in cancer